loader

 Gig ReviewsReviews

-After a sold out kick off in Brisbane two nights ago, tonight’s performance in Sydney takes place at the Hordern Pavilion.
+Fresh off a sold-out show in Brisbane, the Sydney crowd was buzzing from well before the doors opening.
 A line begins to build early, as bars nearby overflow with friends recounting memories of seeing these bands countless years ago.
 Many old school band shirts came out of the back of the drawer as I spot shirts from Mudvayne tours of the past.
 Most no longer black, fading to the lighter shade of grey, still adorned proudly.

 Who ever decided on opening with Loco into Fiend into Big Truck obviously knows what fans want.
 Each track going harder, louder and more energetic.

-Mudvayne come running out of the gate right on 9.30 opening their time with Not Falling.
-As vocalist Chad Gray kicks things off with his iconic scream, bass player Ryan Martinie takes a tumble.
-Without carpets under Martinie‘s riser, it shifts the moment his weight is put on it.
-We hope he wasn’t injured!
-It does not stop him from giving 100% for the rest of the show.
+Mudvayne come running out of the gate right on 9.30 with Not Falling opening the set like a sucker punch.
+As vocalist Chad Gray kicks things off with his iconic scream, bass player Ryan Martinie takes a tumble, his riser sliding on the stage floor.
+No injury could stop him, though.
+The man is a kinetic force, and for the rest of the night, he gave nothing less than everything.

 If you asked most Mudvayne fan their seminal album, you’ll more than likely get the answer of 2001’s LD50.
 It was an incredibly important album of its time and influentials and plethora of bands.

-For the next few songs, fans of LD50 were beyond ecstatic with Internal Primates Forever, -1, Severed and Death Blooms were all met with monstrous screams.
+For the next few songs, fans of LD50 were beyond ecstatic with Internal Primates Forever, -1, Severed and Death Blooms each one a cornerstone of Mudvayne‘s legacy, all met with monstrous cheers.

 Mudvayne have been this reviewers favourite band for more than half her life, hearing these songs tonight is truly special and hearing ones almost 25 years old is a treat!

-Towards the end of the song, Chad crouches down at the front of the stage on his riser with minimal music as he shakes, rocks and screams ‘soiled dirty boy’ over and over before the band join back in louder again until Chad is screaming at the top of his lungs and drummer Matt McDonough couldn’t possibly hit those skins any harder.
+Then came the chilling highlight, Nothing to Gein.
+Based on the life and crimes of serial killer Ed Gein, the song’s climax saw Chad crouched on his riser, rocking and screaming “soiled dirty boy!” over and over.
+The band built the tension until it exploded in a final, vicious breakdown.
+Drummer Matt McDonough played like he was trying to crack the Earth in two.
 The emotion portrayed by Chad Gray on stage is unlike any other artist.
 He leaves every last ounce on stage, and gives his heavy metal family all he can no matter which band he is playing in.

 Although it is abundantly clear the show is over, it doesn’t stop the ‘one more song’ or ‘10 more songs’ chants at different points of the venue, all joining into one.

 Though the headliners left their mark on each person tonight.
 Mudvayne have not toured here since 2006, tonight had been a long time coming.
 All in attendance made sure to embrace every moment and even selling out the merch table!
-Monitor and sound issues may have dampened a few moments but the band members never let that get in their way of delivering a spellbinding performance.
+Monitor and sound issues may have dampened a few moments but none of it mattered.
+Mudvayne gave us everything.
+They left blood, sweat, and soul on that stage.

-Thank you to the team at The Phoenix for making this tour a reality, I thought it would only remain in my dreams.
+Thank you to The Phoenix team for making this dream a reality.

 Read More